The Five Email List Management Best Practices

 2. Let your audience manage their subscriptions

 There can be too much of a good thing, and customers can be turned off by receiving too many promotional messages from you.
-In fact, this study by eMarketer found that an excess of emails was the number one reason why people unsubscribe from email lists.
-However, that doesn’t tell the whole story, Many email subscribers unsubscribe due to the volume of irrelevant emails, not the overall number of them.
+This study by eMarketer found that an excess of emails was the number one reason people unsubscribe from email lists.
+However, that doesn’t tell the whole story; many email subscribers unsubscribe due to the volume of irrelevant emails, not the overall number.

-Rather than tone down the frequency of your messages (you have plenty of important things to say, after all), the best way to address this issue is to let your audience manage their own preferences.
-This way, your customers can decide exactly which kind of content they’d like to receive, allowing you to create and send with confidence.
+Rather than tone down the frequency of your messages (you have plenty of essential things to say, after all), the best way to address this issue is to let your audience manage their preferences.
+This way, your customers can decide exactly which kind of content they’d like to receive, allowing you to create and send confidently.

-Most email marketing automation platforms will give you the option to offer a preference center for your subscribers, so make sure you set one up and display it prominently during your signup process, and on all of the emails that you send.
+Most email marketing automation platforms will give you the option to offer a preference center for your subscribers, so make sure you set one up and display it prominently during your signup process and on all of the emails you send.

 An example of the subscriber preference center at Omnisend